Symptoms including bloating, abdominal pain, constipation and diarrhea are all too familiar to an individual with irritable bowel syndrome (IBS).

 - 1½ tsps Coconut Oil

-- In a large frying pan over medium-high heat, heat the coconut oil.
-Cook sausage patties in the pan for approximately 4-5 minutes on each side, until the patties are fully cooked through.
-Serve and enjoy!
+- Once the pan is warmed, cook turkey patties for approximately 4-5 minutes on each side, until the patties are fully cooked through.